Mtirala National Park: Climate

+Fauna and flora

 The high rainfall and topographic diversity of the national park has allowed for the persistence of a wide diversity of habitats and species.
 Habitats within the park range from lowland forests to mountain meadows, including sweet chestnut and Oriental beech woods with pontic rhododendron, cherry laurel and Colchic box understories and a variety of lianas.
-Local fauna include the brown bear, roe deer, wild boar, booted eagle, eagle owl, golden oriole, Caucasian salamander, Caucasian toad, Eurasian marsh frog, and Caucasian viper.
+Local fauna include the brown bear, roe deer, wild boar, booted eagle, eagle-owl, golden oriole, Caucasian salamander, Caucasian toad, Eurasian marsh frog, and Caucasian viper.
 In addition, Mtirala National Park is located along the "Batumi bottleneck", which is a convergence zone for migrating raptor species.
-In total, more than 1 million raptors of 35 different species migrate through the park in the autumn, including greater than 50% of the global populations of the booted eagle and European honey-buzzard.
+In total, more than 1 million raptors of 35 different species migrate through the park in the autumn, including more than 50% of the global populations of the booted eagle and European honey buzzard.